wizards-0/dust/public/docs/user-guide.md

 ---

 #### Version Selection
-After expanding dependency, a sub grid with relevant versions will be displayed.
+After expanding dependency, a sub grid with **[Relevant Versions](/user-guide?id=relevant-versions)** will be displayed.
 Select the radio button with desired version to initiate selection.
 This version will be populated in the text box above grid, this is done to provide option for manual edits if required.
 When selecting a new version, If the existing version had identifiable **[prefix*](/user-guide?id=version-prefix)**, it is automatically added to the new version.
 This is done as it is the most common way to describe versions in node.
 Example "@angular/cli": "^18.1.2", is updated to "@angular/cli": "^19.0.5".
 Version in text box will automatically apply '^' prefix to the new version.

-Text Box can also be used to specify version for local dependencies manually.
+Text Box can also be used to specify version manually, when versions are not available from APIs or they are absent in version grid.
 Click on select button after confirming the version is in text box, to complete version selection.
 Sub grid will auto collapse on clicking select to speed up the process.
 Dependency will have update version populated in main grid and it will be marked with green check to track progress.

 ---

+#### Relevant Versions
+Download stats is used to figure out relevant versions.
+Top 10 downloaded versions along with last updated version and version with "latest" tag if present are selected.
+For calculating both top 10 downloads and latest version, **[Version Filter](/user-guide?id=version-filter)** is taken into consideration.
+Versions having filter keyword in them will be filtered first, then rest of the operations will be performed.
+Namely figuring out top 10 and latest.
+Number of versions are restricted to remove clutter.
+Most of the time desired version will be present in Top 10 most downloaded versions.

+---

 #### *Version Prefix
 If version is in format ```[symbols][wordChar][anything]```, then symbols at the beginning are treated as prefix

+---

+### Multi Update
+This can update multiple dependencies to latest version.
+By default, this will apply latest version to selected dependencies.
+If latest version is very new / unstable, 2nd 3rd or 4th latest version can be selected from dropdown.
+If unwanted versions are showing up as latest, **[Version Filter](/user-guide?id=version-filter)** can be utilized to exclude them.
+If no dependencies are selected, this operation will do nothing

 ---